 Repeatable for credit with departmental consent.
 Prerequisites: junior standing, advanced standing.

 RE 709.
 Urban Economics (3).

 Cross-listed as ECON 709 and PADM 709.
-A survey of the economic structure and problems of urban areas on both the microeconomic and macroeconomic levels.
+Surveys the economic structure and problems of urban areas on both the microeconomic and macroeconomic levels.
 Stresses the application of regional economic analysis in the study of urban areas as economic regions.
-Prerequisites: for undergraduate students, ECON 201 and 202, junior standing; for graduate students, the equivalent of ECON 201, 202.
+Prerequisites: ECON 201, 202, junior standing.

 RE 750.
 Workshop in Real Estate (1-4).

 RE 890.
 Seminar in Special Topics (1-3).